Malay-Max/TaskZen/README.md

 npm run dev
 ```

-Your app should now be running locally, connected to your Firebase Firestore database and ready to send Telegram reminders!
+Your app should now be running locally, connected to your Firebase Firestore database.

 ### How Reminders Work

-The application checks for tasks that need reminders every minute *while the app is open in a browser tab*.
-This includes:
--   Tasks that are due within the next hour.
--   Tasks that are overdue.
--   Daily recurring tasks that have not had progress logged by 7 PM local time.

-For a production environment, you would want to move this reminder logic to a server-side cron job (e.g., using Firebase Functions or Vercel Cron Jobs) to ensure reminders are sent even when the app is closed.
+The application uses a **GitHub Actions workflow** to send reminders.
+This is a reliable and free way to run scheduled tasks.

+1.  **The Trigger**: A workflow file at `.github/workflows/reminders.yml` is configured to run on a schedule (e.g., every 15 minutes).
+2.  **The API Call**: The GitHub Action sends a `POST` request to an API route within your app (`/api/cron/reminders`).
+This request is secured with a secret token to prevent unauthorized access.
+3.  **The Logic**: The API route contains all the logic to check for tasks that are due soon, overdue, or need a recurring progress reminder.
+If it finds any, it sends a message using your Telegram Bot.

+To get this working in your deployed application:

+1. Deploy your application to a hosting provider like Vercel.
+2. In your GitHub repository, go to **Settings > Secrets and variables > Actions**.
+3. Create a new repository secret named `CRON_SECRET` and paste the same secret token you used in your `.env.local` file.
+4. Create another repository secret named `PRODUCTION_URL` and set its value to the full URL of your deployed application (e.g., `https://your-app-name.vercel.app`).

+The GitHub Action will now automatically trigger your application's reminder endpoint on the defined schedule.